neelanjan00/harness-chaos-demo/README.md

   cluster to run the control plane microservices.
 Setup access to the dashboard via the right service type.
 - Login to chaos-center dashboard with admin credentials (`admin/litmus`) and verify successful connect of the `Self-Agent`
 - Setup monitoring infra using Prometheus & Grafana ([kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)
-  helm chart is a great way to achive this)
+  helm chart is a great way to achieve this)
 - Setup the blackbox-exporter in order to start capturing the basic accessibility attributes of the Captain Canary Web App (this includes running the blackbox exporter [deployment/service](https://github.com/chaosnative/harness-chaos-demo/blob/main/k8s/monitoring/blackbox-exporter.yaml) & creating the [servicemonitor](https://github.com/chaosnative/harness-chaos-demo/blob/main/k8s/monitoring/servicemonitor-blackbox-exporter.yaml) against it)
 - Begin scraping the Chaos metrics by creating the servicemonitor aginst the [chaos-exporter](https://github.com/chaosnative/harness-chaos-demo/blob/main/k8s/monitoring/servicemonitor-chaos-exporter.yaml) service (installed automagically as part of the Self-Agent setup)